 Addiction is a complicated brain disorder that requires a comprehensive treatment plan.
 Overcoming a drug or alcohol addiction is most effective through an individualized plan tailored to each unique individual.
 Just as every person is different, treatment plans will differ depending on their needs, goals, and objectives.

-Despite the individualized aspect of addiction treatment plans, they all commonly start with detoxification.
+Despite the individualized aspect of addiction treatment plans, they all commonly start with detox.
 Long-term drug or alcohol abuse has severe effects on the body, including the brain.
 It has become accustomed to the harmful substances being present in the system and depends on them to create a feeling of euphoria.
 Before an individual can move forward in the recovery process, they must first detox in order to remove the harmful substances from the body.

 When a person attempts to suddenly stop using the substance that their body is dependent upon, they will most likely experience withdrawal symptoms.
 Withdrawal symptoms can be severe and even life-threatening.
-In a detox program, individuals are able to safely detox in a supervised environment.
+In an addiction detox program, individuals are able to safely detox in a supervised environment.
 Medical professionals are on hand to administer medication to help ease certain physical and psychological symptoms brought on by withdrawal.
 Different therapy modalities are also available to provide guidance and support.
 The main goal of a detox program is to guide individuals through withdrawal in the most comfortable way possible so that they can move forward in the recovery process.

 Residential, or inpatient, treatment is ideal for individuals who have moderate to severe addictive symptoms.
 In a residential treatment setting, clients reside full-time in a closely monitored and structured environment.
 It provides a safe setting where individuals can focus solely on their recovery without any outside influences.
 Residential treatment also removes the client from their home and social environment where their drug use exists.
 A new setting typically signifies a fresh start for the individual on the road to recovery.

 In a residential setting, clients have a personalized set schedule of different activities that include outings as well as group and individual therapies.
 Similar to other treatment programs, residential facilities focus on preventing relapse by using various therapy methods used to conquer addiction from all angles and give clients the best chance at getting and staying sober.
-Living in a residential rehab center for an extended period of time gives individuals the opportunity to overcome addiction without unnecessary distractions.
+Living in a residential addiction treatment center for an extended period of time gives individuals the opportunity to overcome addiction without unnecessary distractions.

 For clients who feel that they have a strong support system with their family at home, outpatient treatment is an effective option.
 Outpatient treatment facilities offer similar treatment methods to inpatient programs with more flexibility.
 They are typically more effective for those with less severe addiction disorders since there is significantly less structure.
 Clients in outpatient treatment will typically attend different programs during the day and return home in the evening.

-Outpatient treatment centers are designed for individuals who do not require full-time care or for those who have already completed an inpatient program.
+Outpatient addiction treatment centers are designed for individuals who do not require full-time care or for those who have already completed an inpatient program.
 Despite being less intensive as inpatient programs, outpatient programs are still highly individualized and tailored to each client.
 Services utilized in outpatient treatment programs include individual and group counseling, relapse prevention therapy, and life skill classes.